franciskershaw/slice-of-pie/testing.md

 ### ***6. I would like to receive visual feedback at every stage of my journey when I perform actions, so that I am sure what I intended to do has in fact taken place.***

-* Toast messages split into 3 categories (error, information, success) are displayed at various stages after actions have been performed to confirm to the user that what they had intented to happen has indeed taien place.
+* Toast messages split into 3 categories (error, information, success) are displayed at various stages after actions have been performed to confirm to the user that what they had intended to happen has indeed taken place.

 ![toast](media/nonproducts/readme-toast.png)